Wierzbno

-Wierzbno was established as a small settlement in the 1770s, by Józef Jakubowski, a brigadier in the French Army.
-In the early 19th century, within the eastern portion of the current area of Wierzbno, Henryk Bonnet, a clerk and a judge, had established the settlement of Henryków, which was originally settled by French people.
-In 1840, nobleperson Ksawer Pusłowski had built his residence in southern Wierzbno, and a road near it, which forms current Ksawerów Street, and in 1849, he had bought the nearby Rabbit House palace, which was originally built in 1786.
-Over time, the area had developed into a separate settlement, forming the modern northern portion of the neighbourhood of Ksawerów.
-In the 19th century Wierzbno functioned as a holiday village, and from 1840 to 1866, in the village had operated a hydrotherapy facility.
+Some documents from 15th century suggest that a settlement existed in the area of modern Wierzbno, which was then deserted and incorporated into Mokotów.
+Wierzbno was established as a small hamlet in the 1770s, by Józef Jakubowski, a brigadier in the French Army.
+In the early 19th century, the hamlet of Henryków was founded to its east, being originally settled by French people.
+In 1786, the Rabbit House palace was built to the south of Wierzbno.
+In 1840, nobleperson Ksawer Pusłowski had built his residence, known as the Ksawerów Manor House, to the south of Wierzbno, and in 1849, he had bought the nearby Rabbit House palace, which was built in 1786.
+Over time, the area developed into two separate settlements, known as Ksawerów and Królikarnia.
+In the 19th century Wierzbno functioned as a holiday village.
+In 1856, the Church of the Nativity of the Blessed Virgin Mary was built in Wierzbno, becoming a Roman Catholic parish church in 1917.
+It was demolished in 1944 during the Second World War, and replaced by the Saint Michael the Archangel Church, being built between 1950 and 1966.
 In 1916, the area was incorporated into the city of Warsaw.
-Throughout the 1920s and the 1930s, the eastern portion of the current neighbourhood went through major development, becoming a suburban residential neighbourhood with numerous villas and tenements being built in the area.
-Between the 1960s and the 1970s, in the neighbourhood were built the residential neighbourhoods of Wierzbno, and Skarpa Puławska.
-They consisted of the multifamily residential large panel system buildings, which at the time, were the tallest, and one of the first, of their kind, to be built in Poland.
+Throughout the 1920s and the 1930s, the area developed into a suburban residential neighbourhood with numerous villas and tenements being built there.
+Between 1956 and 1971, the housing estates of the Wierzbno and Skarpa Puławska were developed in the area, consisting of mid- and high-rise apartment buildings, constructed using the large panel system technology.
+In 1995, the M1 line of the Warsaw Metro was opened crossing the neighbourhood, with the Racławicka and Wierzbno stations.